Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 What interim measures are available?
 Will local courts issue interim measures pending constitution of the tribunal?

 Both courts and tribunals can issue interim measures, but courts have wider powers to grant interim protections.
-The parties can, by agreement, restrict the power of the tribunal to grant interim measures.

 Available interim measures include: